 In most cases, symptoms begin with 24 to 48 hours of discontinued use of inhalants.
 Physically, these are often the most severe and can include tremors, seizures, vomiting, heavy sweating, involuntary eye movement, dizziness, lethargy, and muscle weakness.
 Psychological withdrawal symptoms can include anxiety, cravings, memory loss, insomnia, and in extreme cases psychosis.
 By the end of the first week, most physical symptoms will have eased, though psychological symptoms can persist, in some cases leading to depression.

-Post-acute withdrawal symptoms are rare but can occur in those with a history of long-term use and often last for several weeks or months after inhalant abuse has stopped.
+Post-acute withdrawal syndrome (PAWS) is rare but can occur in those with a history of long-term use and often last for several weeks or months after inhalant abuse has stopped.
 These are normally characterized by continued psychological conditions such as heightened anxiety, insomnia, and depression.

 There are currently no medications used to treat withdrawal symptoms from inhalant abuse, though a trial using Baclofen, a GABAgenic medication sometimes used in treating alcohol withdrawal to manage symptoms and cravings, has proven effective.
 Outside of this, addiction specialists and medical professionals will often use various medications to treat nausea and physical discomfort felt during withdrawal.
 Detoxing from inhalants in an inpatient or outpatient setting can help ease the transition into recovery by providing a supervised and comfortable space for patients to successfully stop abusing inhalants.

 Once a medical detox has begun, a patient will usually be assessed, and a full treatment program established based on their level of inhalant abuse.
 Treatment for inhalant dependence can take place in either an inpatient facility, which will involve a stay in residential rehab for 30 to 90 days, or in an outpatient facility.